CBD Extraction Methods: What are the Best and Safest?

 Finely ground plant material is placed in a container.
-Solvent is mixed with hemp plant material.
+The solvent is mixed with hemp plant material.
 The solvent dissolves and isolates the CBD and other compounds in the plant material, leaving the fiber and other materials behind.
-The waste material is filtered out, and the solvent is then evaporated by heating to produce a crude CBD oil.
+The waste material is filtered out, and the solvent is then evaporated by heating to produce crude CBD oil.

 Solvent Extraction Pros&Cons

 - The less expensive extraction process can lead to lower-priced CBD products